Arpanmondalz/astra_installer/README.md

 1. Do your first attempt **in daylight**, on something far away like a rooftop.
    Use the **Daylight** preset.
 2. Turn the focus knob **slowly**.
-A telescope goes from a shapeless blur to sharp over a very small amount of travel — it is easy to spin straight past it.
+A telescope goes from a shapeless blur to sharp over a very small amount of travel, it is easy to spin straight past it.
 3. Set **Sensor zoom** to 3–4× while focusing.
 It's much easier to judge.
 4. At night, start with the Moon and the **Moon** preset.

-If you can't get it sharp at all, the mirror may need collimating — small adjustments on the three bolts behind the primary mirror.
+If you can't get it sharp at all, the mirror may need collimating (small adjustments on the three bolts behind the primary mirror)

 ---